Subash10102k/Student-Management/README.md

 </p>

 <h3 align="center">Student Management</h3>
-This is a simple web application for managing student information.
-It allows you to:
+This is a simple web application for managing student information It allows you to:
 ---
 - Add, edit, and delete student records
 - View a list of all students

 ## 📝 Table of Contents
 - [About](#about)